-Birthplace of ancient civilization on the ionian coast
+Birthplace of ancient civilizations on the ionian coast

 Those who visit Crotone cannot miss the district of La Peschiera, in the historical centre.
-Here many interesting buildings are located: the eleventh-century Duomo, completely rebuilt during the seventeenth and eighteenth centuries; the church of the Immacolata, built in the 1738 and dedicated to the Immacolata Concezione; the church of San Giuseppe, with one single nave and an apse where a series of frescos dedicated to the Sacred Family and two neapolitan wooden statues are preserved; the Sanctuary of Santa Maria di Capo Colonna, built on a preexisting temple dedicated to Hera Lacinia of which only a doric pillar is left; the Castle of Crotone in the old town.
+Here many interesting buildings are located: the eleventh-century Duomo, completely rebuilt during the seventeenth and eighteenth centuries; the church of Immacolata, built in 1738 and dedicated to Immaculate Conception; the church of San Giuseppe, with one single nave and an apse where a series of frescos dedicated to the Sacred Family and two neapolitan wooden statues are preserved; the Sanctuary of Santa Maria di Capo Colonna, built on a preexisting temple dedicated to Hera Lacinia of which only a doric pillar is left; the Castle of Crotone in the old town.

 Discover other destinations